dylan-lang/opendylan/documentation/getting-started-ide/source/preface.rst

 ==========================

-The `Dylan Reference Manual <http://opendylan.org/books/drm/>`_ (Shalit, 1996) is published by Addison Wesley Developers’ Press, ISBN 0-201-44211-6.
+The `Dylan Reference Manual <http://opendylan.org/books/drm/>`_ (Shalit, 1996) is published by Addison Wesley Developers' Press, ISBN 0-201-44211-6.
 In this guide, we refer to the *Dylan Reference Manual* as "the DRM".